hyperledger/aries-rfcs/features/0593-json-ld-cred-attach/README.md

 }
 ```

 - `credential` - Required.
 Detail of the JSON-LD Credential that will be issued.
-Properties should align with the [Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model).
+Properties MUST align with the [Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model).
+This also means all properties required by the data model MUST be present.
 The properties listed below are formally supported, but additional properties MAY be included if it conforms with the data model.

   - `@context`
   - `id`